maureensanchez99/PDM2025/finalProject/README.md

 ## *Narrative Description*
 Become an omnipotent being, commanding the weather.
 Control the world with digital and physical interfaces, and observe the manner in which the roaming NPC reacts to wind, lightning, etc.

+## *How It Works*
+-  Click the *Lightning* button to watch light strikes occur and the NPC sprite run around in a panic
+-  When selecting the *Wind*, clouds will move faster and the NPC sprite will be moving slower fighting back against the wind.
+-  Mess with the light exposure on the photoresistor sensor to affect how light/dark the sky will be.
+-  Selecting the pushbutton pin will activate the clouds so the clouds can be seen moving across the sky.

 ## *Images*
 *Initial page*
 ![image](https://github.com/user-attachments/assets/712c957c-2fc7-4f87-bdf9-594f74b78b1b)